Concussion Spot Certification Pathway

 Concussion Certification Track

-The CS-CRP credential is the foundational concussion rehabilitation certification offered through Concussion Spot Education.
 This certification is designed for healthcare professionals who want to improve their ability to evaluate, classify, and treat individuals with concussion and mild traumatic brain injury using a structured clinical reasoning process.

-Requirements to Earn CS-CRP: To earn the CS-CRP credential, participants must.
+To earn the CS-CRP credential, participants must:

-Complete all required course modules
+Complete all required course modules for the online or Live 2-Day Concussion Rehabilitation Course.

 Pass the 77-question certification exam with a score of 80% or higher